gilch/drython/README.md

 It's Lisp's "secret sauce".
 And they're great for creating DSLs.

-The s-expression module has a companion macros module which includes many useful basic macros to get you started.
+The s-expression module has a companion `macros` module which includes many useful basic macros to get you started.

 ## the stack module ##
 The `Def` class from the stack module is an alternative way to write anonymous functions.

-These functions are build from a sequence of stack combinators and their associated data.
+These functions are built from a sequence of stack *combinators* and their associated data.